climateinteractive/enroads-guide/docs/guide/renewables.rst

 |imgRenewablesIcon| Renewables
 ===============================

-**Encourage or discourage building solar panels, geothermal, and wind turbines.** Renewable energy includes wind, solar, geothermal, hydropower, and other technologies that produce energy with little to no carbon dioxide emissions.
+**Encourage or discourage building solar panels, geothermal systems, and wind turbines.** Renewable energy includes wind, solar, geothermal, hydropower, and other technologies that produce energy with little to no carbon dioxide emissions.
 Note that nuclear and bioenergy are considered separately.

 Examples
 --------